ebottabi/automl/README.md

 # Automl
-Codes on automated machine learning.
+Automl is an automated machine learning toolkit.